Mount Parnassus

 Delphi sits on the steep southern slopes of Parnassus, cradled beneath the mountain’s towering cliffs.
 The twin Phaedriades, the ‘shining rocks’, rise directly above the sanctuary, with the Castalian spring flowing from the gorge between them, giving Delphi its awe-inspiring, theatrical setting.

 The sanctuary of Delphi does not sit on flat ground but clings to the mountainside, its terraces stepping up the slope so that visitors climb the Sacred Way past treasuries and altars toward the temple above.
 Crowning this ascent stands the Temple of Apollo at Delphi, where the oracle delivered her prophecies, and higher still lie the theatre and the stadium, all pressed against the rising rock of Parnassus.
 The mountain is not merely a backdrop here but an active part of the sacred design, its height lending the sanctuary a sense of ascent toward the divine.
-Ancient visitors arriving from the coast would have looked up to see temple and cliff rising together, a single dramatic composition of architecture and living stone.
+Ancient visitors arriving from the coast looked up to see temple and cliff rising together, a single dramatic composition of architecture and living stone.

 Directly above the sanctuary loom the Phaedriades, two great cliffs whose name means the ‘shining ones’ because they catch and reflect the light of the sun.
 Between them opens a deep cleft, and from this gorge flows the Castalian Spring at Delphi, where pilgrims and the Pythia purified themselves before consulting the oracle.
 The interplay of soaring rock, sacred water and the temple below created an atmosphere the ancients read as charged with divine presence.
 Standing at Delphi today, with the cliffs blazing overhead and the valley of olives falling away to the distant gulf, it is easy to feel why this place was chosen.
 Beyond the sanctuary itself, the wider mountain forms a protected natural realm.